What is Electrical Cell Signaling Technology (ECST)?

 Electrical cell signaling technology is a non-surgical, non-invasive pain treatment that, through electromagnetic neuromuscular stimulation, improves nerve function and promotes nerve repair of the affected areas.

-The way Sanexas works is by delivering energy to the part of your body that the therapy is looking to improve.
+The way Electrical cell signaling technology works is by delivering energy to the part of your body that the therapy is looking to improve.
 This energy comes at varying wavelengths, including low- and middle-frequency signals.
 This benefits the area by affecting the cell membrane and the surrounding tissue producing a harmonic resonant vibration which your cells absorb, promoting healing and repair of the area affected by nerve damage.

-The SANEXAS Electric Cell Signaling Treatment treats (but is not limited to) the following:
+The ECST is used to treat (but is not limited to) the following:

 Decreases nerve pain